marirs/pigeon/docs/ROADMAP.md

 The outbound tables — sender identities, principals, grants — are created here even though nothing uses them until Milestone 7.
 Retrofitting the identity model later is far more disruptive than carrying unused tables.

+DKIM key generation sits here rather than with the rest of the DNS work in Milestone 5, for two reasons. `pigeon domain add` is specified to generate the key and print the record as part of adding a domain, so the key is part of the domain's creation rather than of validating it later.
+And Milestone 2 cannot seal an ARC set without a private key to sign with — leaving generation in Milestone 5 would have made the go/no-go milestone depend on one three steps further out.

+What stays in Milestone 5 is *checking* the published record against the local key, which is validation and belongs with the other validators.

 Exit criteria:

 `pigeon route inbound user@example.com` exactly predicts runtime routing, and an existing set of domains and aliases can be imported in one command.